DucMinhKhoiTran/DucMinhKhoiTran/README.md

 - 👀 I’m interested in Cloud Computing and Mobile Application Development
 - 🌱 I’m currently learning Javascript, Kotlin, AWS, Azure, Kubernetes, Docker, Flutter, Dart
 - 💞️ I’m looking to collaborate on Mobile Project
-- 📫 Reach me at bryantran.dmk@gmail.com
+- 📫 Reach me at bryan@bryantech.ca

 <!---
 DucMinhKhoiTran/DucMinhKhoiTran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.